2000 Spanish Grand Prix: Qualifying

 Michael Schumacher (pictured in 2005) who took his first pole position of the season.

 Saturday afternoon's one-hour qualifying session saw each driver limited to twelve laps, with the grid order decided by their fastest laps.
 During this session, the 107% rule was in effect, requiring each driver to remain within 107 per cent of the fastest lap time to qualify for the race.
 The session was held in sunny and hot weather.
 Michael Schumacher took his first pole position of the season and 24th of his career with a time of 1:20.974 on a headwind-affected second run 43 minutes in, going more than a second quicker than the 1999 pole lap.
 Häkkinen joined him on the grid's front row after lapping 0.076 seconds slower in the final seconds and held pole until Schumacher's lap.
 Barrichello qualified third, feeling his car did not feel good having not made any changes.
-Coulthard, fourth, lost time early in qualifying due to an engine fuel pressure pick-up issue.
+Coulthard, fourth, lost time early in qualifying due to an engine fuel pressure pick-up issue, meaning he had to drive with 10 kg of extra fuel.
 He did not drive the spare McLaren set up for Häkkinen, believing it to be time-consuming, and he had to drive with extra fuel added by his mechanics.
 Ralf Schumacher, fifth, had excessive oversteer, which prevented him from lapping faster.
 Villeneuve qualified sixth and said he achieved the best from his car.
 Both Jordan drivers lined up the grid's fourth row (with Trulli ahead of Frentzen), believing they could have a better starting position because of windy conditions.